yukinariikeda0501-max/Ti-Mo-Symmetry-Analysis/README.md

 # Ti-Mo Phase Diagram Analysis Tools

-This repository contains a suite of C programs developed for analyzing the crystal symmetry and calculating cluster configurations of Titanium-Molybdenum (Ti-Mo) alloys using Density Functional Theory (DFT) and the Cluster Variation Method (CVM).

-This software supports the research presented in the paper:
+This repository contains the supplemental materials for the paper:

-**"Calculation of the Ti–Mo phase diagram using density functional theory and crystal symmetry"**
+**"Calculation of the Ti–Mo phase diagram using density functional theory and crystal symmetry"** by Y. Ikeda and A. Ishii.

+**Overview** These codes are developed for the calculation of cluster configurations and symmetry properties in Ti-Mo alloys using Density Functional Theory (DFT) and the Cluster Variation Method (CVM).
+The programs detect user-specified clusters within an input atomic model and output detailed cluster information, including the specific atomic arrangement and the weighting based on the number of unit cells sharing the cluster.

+**Usage** A **POSCAR**-formatted atomic model is required as input for the configuration counters.
+Additionally, the lattice constant and the indices of the atoms constituting the cluster must be specified via command-line arguments.

+**Disclaimer** Please note that these source codes were originally developed for personal research use and may not be fully optimized for user-friendliness.
+Please feel free to contact the authors if you have any questions.

+---

-## Overview
+## Repository Contents

-This repository consists of two main sets of tools:
+This repository consists of three main sets of tools:
 1.  **Symmetry Analysis Suite**: Calculates invariant symmetry operations for atomic clusters.
 2.  **Cluster Configuration Counter**: Calculates the frequency of specific atomic cluster configurations ($n_l$) in supercells.
+3.  **Configuration Multiplicity Calculator**: Calculates the multiplicity ($\alpha_l$) of atomic arrangements.

 All tools use a consistent floating-point tolerance (`EPS 1e-2`) and require the standard math library (`-lm`) for compilation.